-- I. A dorsal column SCS capable of using either high-frequency or non-high-frequency stimulation (e.g., dual-mode) is considered an equally effective alternative to a non-high-frequency dorsal column SCS for the treatment of any of the medically necessary indications listed above, when the device uses non-high-frequency stimulation.
-A dorsal column stimulator using high-frequency is considered an equally effective alternative to non-high-frequency stimulation only for the treatment of chronic, intractable pain secondary to FBSS, as noted above. - II.
+- I. This medical policy does not apply to simple or complex brain, occipital nerve, or peripheral (i.e., cranial nerve, peripheral nerve, autonomic nerve, neuromuscular) neurostimulator pulse generator/transmitter. - II.
+A dorsal column stimulator using high-frequency is considered an equally effective alternative to non-high-frequency stimulation only for the treatment of chronic, intractable pain secondary to FBS.
+A dorsal column SCS capable of using either high-frequency or non-high-frequency stimulation (e.g., dual-mode) is considered an equally effective alternative (when the device uses non-high-frequency stimulation) for the treatment of any of the medically necessary indications/conditions listed above. - III.
 The implantation of an SCS is used only as a last resort.
 Other treatment modalities (pharmacological, surgical, psychological, or physical, if applicable) need to have been tried and failed or have been judged unsuitable or contraindicated.
-Duration of refractory pain is six months or greater. - III.
-Documentation must reflect an objective measure of a 50% reduction in pain scores with a temporarily implanted electrode, prior to permanent implantation. - IV.
-Patients must be carefully screened, evaluated, and diagnosed by a multidisciplinary team, prior to application of these therapies.
-This evaluation may include a psychological evaluation to exclude any major mental disability or drug habituation that would negatively influence the outcome of the treatment.
+Duration of refractory pain is six (6) months or greater. - IV.
+Documentation must reflect an objective measure of a 50% reduction in pain scores with a temporarily implanted electrode, prior to permanent implantation. - V. Patients must be carefully screened, evaluated, and diagnosed by a multidisciplinary team, prior to application of these therapies.
+This evaluation may include a psychological evaluation to exclude any psychiatric or psychosocial history that would negatively influence the outcome of the treatment.
 Please to refer to Corporate Medical Policy #3.01.02 Psychological Testing.